RIM/AAPL pairs trade.

 I read the Toronto Star simple because it is the only paper delivered in the country.
 It can be quite good at times as in this morning’s article by David Olive in which he anticipates the rebirth of Rim and,at the same time, a backlash against Apple.
 The article can be found on the internet under the above address.

 In a pairs trade you go long A and short B with an overall position that is “market neutral”.
 A typical application of this concept , that was popular a few years ago , was to buy corporate bonds and sell short government bonds as a hedge.
 Often you lost on both sides as spreads widened and govies gravitated to zero.
 Not what you want, clearly it is important that the two entities A and B have enough attributes in common to make them pairs without being identical as then it would, by definition, not work.
-I year or so ago I had a comparable trade long and short that worked quite well.
+I year or so ago I had a comparable trade long CM and short RY that worked quite well.
 Both are, of course banks, but CM is groping in the dark whereas RY is arrogantly focused and as a consequence CM was lagging behind.

 RIM and AAPLE more or less fit the picture sufficiently well to give it a shot.
 RIM trades at a of about 12 at a price of $56 and APPL at a P/E of 22 at a price of $253.
 For the sake of simplicity we will overlook the fact that one trades in C$ and the other in US$ (which could be remedied by using RIMM instead) To be market neutral you need to buy 4.5X as much RIM as you sell AAPL (253/56)- you buy 4.5 shares of RIM and sell 1 share of AAPL.
 Technically you have no money in the game as the sell pays for the purchase (this does not work in retail!).
 From this point on you do not care where the market goes but you do want the two to converge.
 Will they?
 Here are the charts once again (using RIMM).